Wake Forest University, J.D., magna cum laude, 2016; Order of the Coif; Business Editor, Wake Forest Law Review

 Indiana University, B.A., 2005

 Andrew Kilpinen's practice encompasses all aspects of corporate restructuring, bankruptcy, and insolvency proceedings and litigation.
 He represents lenders, trade creditors and commercial landlords in and out of court.
 On the corporate side, Andrew negotiates and documents transactions against the backdrop of financial distress.
 His bankruptcy practice intersects many areas of law, including secured and unsecured debt, fraudulent transfers and preferences, environmental, real property, mass-tort liability, leases and contracts.

 Andrew enjoys solving his clients’ most puzzling restructuring issues, helping them to identify their options and decide the best path forward.
 As a former business manager, he recognizes first-hand the challenges that his clients face and values understanding each business and its unique needs.

-Before joining Robinson Bradshaw, Andrew was an associate at Kirkland & Ellis LLP in Chicago.
+Before joining Robinson Bradshaw, Andrew was an attorney at Kirkland & Ellis LLP in Chicago.

 - Law Clerk, The Honorable Brendan L. Shannon, U.S. Bankruptcy Court for the District of Delaware, 2016-17